go-barbarians/barbarian-charts/README.md

 ## Troubleshooting

-If you encounter provisioning issues with MariaDb where it gets stuck on "pending", this is likely to be because you haven't enabled persistent storage claims.
+If you encounter provisioning issues with MariaDb where it gets stuck on "pending", this could be because you haven't enabled persistent storage claims.
 To enable persistent storage on AWS EKS you can run something like:

 ```
 echo "\